 - Support for parsing and validating the dohpath service parameter in SVCB records was added.
-[GL #3544] - named now logs the supported cryptographic algorithms during startup and in the output of named -V. [GL #3541] - The recursion not available and query (cache) '...' denied log messages were extended to include the name of the ACL that caused a given query to be denied.
+[GL #3544] - named now supports forwarding Dynamic DNS updates through DNS-over-TLS (DoT).
+[GL #3512] - The nsupdate tool now supports DNS-over-TLS (DoT).
+[GL #1781] - named now logs the supported cryptographic algorithms during startup and in the output of named -V. [GL #3541] - A new configuration option require-cookie has been introduced.
+It specifies whether there should be a DNS COOKIE in the response for a given prefix; if not, named falls back to TCP.
+This is useful if it is known that a given server supports DNS COOKIE.
+It can also be used to force all non-DNS COOKIE responses to fall back to TCP.
+[GL #2295] - Support for libsystemd's sd_notify () function was added, enabling named to report its status to the init system.
+This allows systemd to wait until named is fully ready before starting other services that depend on name resolution.
+[GL #1176] - The recursion not available and query (cache) '...' denied log messages were extended to include the name of the ACL that caused a given query to be denied.
 [GL #3587]